rawnullbyte/KahootConnect/README.md

 # About
-KahootConnect is a Kahoot API written in python, that Kahoot will can't take down 🤡 #REForever
+KahootConnect is a Kahoot API written in python, that Kahoot can't take down 🤡 #REForever

 # Installation